jourde/prompt-builder/update/analysis-prompt.md

-I am going to give you a spreadsheet containing responses collected from a group of educational support coordinators in European Schools.
+I am going to give you a list of prompts collected from a group of educational support coordinators in European Schools.
 They were asked to describe their professional needs in order to adapt a prompt-building tool to their work.